andyk8872/Portfolio-Project-1/README.md

   *  Flexbox [Youtube tutorial for Flexbox-Nav-Bar:](https://www.youtube.com/watch?v=mh36Kts-wX8)
   *  Love Running project fro the Footer.
   *  Pixbay [Favicon Image](https://pixabay.com/)
+  *  Codepen & the CodePen Community in relation to examples/ideas for flexbox: [CodePen](https://codepen.io/)
+     *  SignUp Page - Examples of background images with overlay.
+     *  Gallery Page - Examples using flexbox with an image gallery.
   ---
   ## Acknowledgements:
   * I would like to thank my mentor Ronan McClelland for his guidence throughout this project.